CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/minter.md

-The Minter contract in Curve Finance is responsible for the issuance and distribution of the CRV (Curve's governance token) to liquidity providers.
-It acts as a mechanism to reward users who provide liquidity to Curve's pools.
-The Minter contract calculates the amount of CRV tokens to be allocated based on various factors such as the duration and amount of liquidity provided.
-By incentivizing liquidity provision, the Minter contract promotes the growth and sustainability of the Curve ecosystem.
+The `Minter` contract is responsible for the issuance and distribution of CRV.
+It is a fixed address and therefore cannot be swapped out or upgraded.

 !!!deploy "Contract Source & Deployment"
     **Minter** contract is deployed to the Ethereum mainnet at: [0xd061D61a4d941c39E5453435B6345Dc261C2fcE0](https://etherscan.io/address/0xd061D61a4d941c39E5453435B6345Dc261C2fcE0#code).